Canon M10 vs Sony A7C

 It is notable that the A7C has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M10 lacks such a headphone port.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M10 and A7C can be found, respectively, in the Canon M10 Manual (free pdf) or the online Sony A7C Manual.

 So what is the bottom line?
 Is the Canon M10 better than the Sony A7C or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.